Current Exhibition · Gstaad, Switzerland

 A life spent looking

-Agnes Gund joined MoMA's International Council in 1967 — the same year she bought her Rothko directly from the artist.
-She became the museum's president, a position she held for eleven years.
+Agnes Gund joined MoMA's International Council in 1967.
 In 2017, she sold a Lichtenstein to establish the Art for Justice Fund.
-She does not give many interviews.
-This conversation, recorded for Gstaad Gallery's private archive, is a rare exception.
+This conversation, recorded for Gstaad Gallery's private archive, is a rare exception to her customary silence.

 A Zoom with Agnes Gund: On Living with Art

+Conversation · March 2025.
 Recorded remotely between Nina Pinault in Gstaad and Agnes Gund in New York.
-Unedited transcript excerpt from the Gstaad Gallery archive.

 Nina Pinault: You've lived with art longer than most people have lived with anything.
 I'm interested in the beginning — not the first acquisition, but the first moment you realised art would stay.